Data Loss Prevention

 How does the policy work to determine which emails get encrypted?

-UC Irvine Health’s Secure Mail provides HIPAA content recognition to facilitate HIPAA-compliance with PHI.
+UCI Health’s Secure Mail provides HIPAA content recognition to facilitate HIPAA-compliance with PHI.
 It does so by searching for two categories one being personal identifiable information (patient ID number, subscriber ID number, social security number, etc.) and medical terms, medical conditions, etc. When a match is found in both categories, the message will be encrypted.

 Why are we implementing secure messaging?

 With the adoption of the Health Insurance Portability and Accountability Act (HIPAA), it is required that all communications containing Protected Health Information (PHI) be secured.
 PHI refers to information that identifies you with a disease or condition or test or treatment.
 Since e-mail communication between you and External Associates typically involves scheduling appointments with healthcare providers, we felt it was important to protect the confidentiality of that information, so that only YOU have access to the information.

 What is secure messaging?

 Secure Messaging is the process of sending encrypted e-mail messages using Proofpoint’s Method of Delivery.

 When will the e-mail message expire for the Recipient?

 After 14 days access the encrypted email will expire.

 If after 14 days a message is not read in the portal, both the sender and recipient will receive an automatic notification that the message has not been read.